Schrödinger equation: Interpretation

 The Schrödinger equation provides a way to calculate the wave function of a system and how it changes dynamically in time.
 However, the Schrödinger equation does not directly say what, exactly, the wave function is.
 The meaning of the Schrödinger equation and how the mathematical entities in it relate to physical reality depends upon the interpretation of quantum mechanics that one adopts.

 In the views often grouped together as the Copenhagen interpretation, a system's wave function is a collection of statistical information about that system.
 The Schrödinger equation relates information about the system at one time to information about it at another.
 While the time-evolution process represented by the Schrödinger equation is continuous and deterministic, in that knowing the wave function at one instant is in principle sufficient to calculate it for all future times, wave functions can also change discontinuously and stochastically during a measurement.
 The wave function changes, according to this school of thought, because new information is available.
 The post-measurement wave function generally cannot be known prior to the measurement, but the probabilities for the different possibilities can be calculated using the Born rule.
 (Note: One difficulty in discussing the philosophical position of "the Copenhagen interpretation" is that there is no single, authoritative source that establishes what the interpretation is.
 Another complication is that the philosophical background familiar to Einstein, Bohr, Heisenberg, and contemporaries is much less so to physicists and even philosophers of physics in more recent times.)
-Other, more recent interpretations of quantum mechanics, such as relational quantum mechanics and QBism, also give the Schrödinger equation a status of this sort.
+Other, more recent interpretations of quantum mechanics, such as relational quantum mechanics and QBism, view the Schrödinger equation in a similar way.